-SIARD Suite is a development of Enter AG for the Swiss Federal Archives.
+SIARD Suite is a development of Enter AG and Puzzle ITC GmbH for the Swiss Federal Archives.
 The copyright owners publish SIARD Suite as open-source software under the CDDL-1.0 license (in the SIARD distribution as doc/licenses/CDDL-1.0.txt).

 SIARD Suite relies on the following components of other manufacturers: